Meet other female riders & hit the Cumberland trails. There’s no better way to spend a Wednesday night!

 Be a Part of it!

-All Ride Guides are volunteers, and since we ride in multiple groups every week for 6 months of the year, that’s a lot of rides!
+All Ride Guides are volunteers, and since we ride in multiple groups every week for up to 6 months of the year, that’s a lot of rides!
 If you’re interested in being a Ride Guide, please email us.

 Ride Guides must know the trails well, keep their group together, be able to evacuate an injured rider (or broken bike), and commit to guiding multiple rides in the season (including 1 beginner ride).